ImmutableVariable/learnityourself/docs/python/05-oop/02-classes-objects.md

 # Classes and Objects

 In Python, classes and objects are fundamental concepts in object-oriented programming (OOP).
 Think of a **class** as a blueprint or template.
 It defines what something should look like and how it should behave, but it isn't the thing itself.
 An **object** is an instance of a class—an actual "thing" created from the blueprint.
+Every object has its own unique attributes (variables) and methods (functions).

 To use an analogy:
 - A class is like a cookie cutter